pensarguet/BillOfMaterials/README.md

 # USB connectivity

-As there are more and more USB peripherals to plug or power up, I choosed a [D-Link USB DUB-H7](https://www.dlink.com/en/products/dub-h7-7-port-usb-20-hub), a 7-Port USB 2.0 Hub with seven Fast Charge USB ports.
+As there are more and more USB peripherals to plug or to power, I choosed a [D-Link DUB-H7](https://www.dlink.com/en/products/dub-h7-7-port-usb-20-hub), a 7-Port USB 2.0 Hub with seven Fast Charge USB ports.
 It operates without an external power supply or with the included power source to supply power to connected USB devices.
-This USB hub integrate a fast-charge mode.
-When the DUB-H7 is in Fast Charge mode, it provides an increased maximum charging current of 2.4 A to connected devices.
+This USB hub integrate a Fast Charge mode which provides an increased maximum charging current of 2.4 A to connected devices.
 This makes it ideal for charging power-hungry devices, such as an iPad, for example.
 Moreover, its compact design is ideal for travel, and it eliminates the need to carry the iPad charger everywhere.

 # Microphone